 Shelving is scheduled for an hour.
-If you finish before the hour has elapsed, please shelve any “stray” books which may be lying or standing amongst or at the end of the shelves or which may have been left on tables, or on the specific book trucks for browsed, not checked-out, material.
+If you finish before the hour has elapsed, please shelve any “stray” books which may be lying or standing at the end of the shelves or which may have been left on tables..

-Wen you find books out of order, please correct the arrangement and straighten the books on the shelves as time permits.
+When you find books out of order, please correct the arrangement and straighten the books on the shelves as time permits.
 If you find a particularly messy area, that you’re unable to fully correct, please take note of the exact location and inform a staff member when you return to Circulation.
-This is important, having the shelves, in the best possible order, helps us in locating a book, helps our patrons in general, and simply looks better.
+This is important.
+Having the shelves in the best possible order, helps us in locating a book helps our patrons in general, and simply looks better.

 Shelf-reading is reading each call number (spine label) to ensure that the books are properly shelved.
-Move through the stacks from left to right, and top to bottom.
-When shelf-reading accuracy is important.
+Move through the stacks from left to right and top to bottom.
+Accuracy is important.

-Check the shelf-reading record posted on the back of the DVD shelving range to determine where to begin.
+Check the shelf-reading record posted in the pre-shelving area behind the Library Services Desk to begin.
 Note the call number of the last book where the previous shelf-reader ended.

 When you shelf-read, you will go to a designated stack area and put the books in the correct call number order.
 The book rows should be made neat by pulling them forward a bit and tightening them up if the rows are loose.
 (Edging or blocking).
 Please avoid making rows tight which will make it difficult to take a book out or place it back.
 (You will not need to take a book truck with you.)

 When finished with shelf-reading, write the call number where you ended, your initials and the date on the shelf-reading record.